 What would I do if I needed to draw curved roads in a game?
 I’d use Bezier curves and splines.
 They’re the standard solution for curves.
 The math is straightforward.
 They’re rather flexible.
 But they have some disadvantages, and you should also consider circular arcs as a primitive.
 Here’s a comparison:

 Why circular arcs?
 When using bezier curves and splines for road drawing, you usually have to turn the spline into a series of short line segments.
 This is fine in practice but also unsatisfying, and can lead to visual artifacts in some games.
+There are also side problems like representing lots, and subdividing lots, where Bezier curves aren’t great.
 I had wondered if there was something else I could use instead.
 After trying some things out, I mentioned this problem to my friend Dominic, who suggested I look at circular arcs; Steffen Itterhelm’s blog post also suggested arcs; and this thread on StackExchange also suggests using arcs.
 The more I played with arcs, the better they looked to me.

 Consider a road segment: